 NEW RESOURCES FOR MANAGERS & Supervisors …

 o The UConn EAP webpage now includes a full section of brief information videos to assist you in helping your valuable people to succeed in the midst of the human factor at work.

 o EAP is also available by invitation to meet with departments, programs or other groups to discuss and process challenges, critical incidents or other areas of common concern.

-To schedule a private appointment, call:
+To schedule a private appointment, or speak with an EAP consultant, call: